Dilsan15/Connect-4/README.md

 <h2>Files</h2>

 <ul>
   <li>Main: Defines functions, and contains logic for code (PS.
-This prj is less modularized due to me being a novice programmer at the time) </li>
+This project is less modularized due to me being a novice programmer at the time) </li>
 </ul>

 <h2>Versions</h2>